Yangchung High School: Hiking

 Yangchung has the oldest school hiking organizations in Korea.
-Although private mountaineering clubs existed such as the 1926 group "Muresane", the official mountaineering club for the school was founded in 1937.In 2005 the members of the club went on a expedition to Mount Everest commemorating the 100th anniversary of the school.
+Although private mountaineering clubs existed such as the 1926 group "Muresane", the official mountaineering club for the school was founded in 1937.In 2005 the members of the club went on an expedition to Mount Everest commemorating the 100th anniversary of the school.

 Notable alumni

 The school has over 50,000 former students and graduates.